 What is PolySign?

-PolySign is a transformative financial technology company dedicated to providing institutional investors with advanced blockchain-based infrastructure.
-Its core offering is centered around digital assets, catering to both capital markets and payments sectors.
-A key component of PolySign's operations is its New York-regulated custodian, Standard Custody & Trust Company.
-This entity leverages novel blockchain technology to ensure the secure custody of secret keys through end-to-end encryption and distributed trust protocols.
-This robust framework enables highly regulated and compliant custody and escrow services, positioning PolySign as a leader in secure digital asset management.
+PolySign is a transformative financial technology company providing institutional investors with cutting-edge blockchain-enabled infrastructure.
+Its New York-regulated custodian, Standard Custody & Trust Company, leverages novel blockchain technology to offer end-to-end encryption and distributed trust protocols for securing secret keys.
+This enables highly regulated and compliant custody and escrow-related offerings, positioning PolySign as a key player in the digital asset infrastructure space.

 How much funding has PolySign raised?